f

 In the Parish of Hawkhurst, Kent

-K. Webb/Henry Hawkhurst's records
+K. Webb/Henry Hawkhurst's research

 27th November 1713